CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 ## Overview

-In this exercise, you will learn how to build Docker image of the Contoso traders application using Linux virtual machine.
+In this exercise, you will learn how to build Docker images of the Contoso traders application using Linux virtual machine.
 A Docker image is a file used to execute code in a Docker container.
 Docker images act as a set of instructions to build a Docker container, like a template.
-Also, you will be pushing the created Docker image to the Azure Container Registry.
+Also, you will be pushing the created Docker images to the Azure Container Registry.

 ### Task 1: Set up a local infrastructure with the Linux VM